komali2/blog/content/posts/taipei-2019.md

 #TODO LINK TO IMAGES, and let them know the dates we wanted it.
 They requested we give them a
 Taiwan address in case we get any tickets, but were cool with the address being a hotel.
 Unfortunately, they didn't offer insurance.

+Cost was cheap as hell.
+There was about a $1,600USD deposit on each bike, and then for four days of rental each bike was about $200USD.

+### Taipei, Near Tonghua <a id="tonghua">
+We landed at about 5:00am local time, and after and hour bus ride ended up in a very, very empty Taipei.
+Couldn't even find a place to get breakfast, so we fastracked to our hotel.
+Within the first hour, though, we got to experience some quintessential Taiwan, with a *very* weird movie on display for us during our bus ride:
+#TODO: Insert weird movie

+Our first hotel was in my old haunt, near Tonghua nightmarket.
+Hilariously, it was next door to Carnegies, by far and away the saddest foreigner bar in the entire country.
+We dropped our crap off, changed into some shorts, and rolled out.
+At this point, it's only about 8:30am.

+Luckily we found a breakfast place I was mildly familiar with, it being a go-to before an early morning hike when I lived in Taiwan.
+We got our first taste of Taiwan food!
+Struggled a bit through the menu and thoroughly confused the wait staff, but ended up with a couple decent enough plates:
+#TODO: Insert food pics

+From there, it was off to the Tonghua daymarket.